About the Public Assistance Program

 After a disaster, MEMA works with local, state, and federal partners to identify assistance programs that may be available.

-FEMA’s PA Grant Program reimburses state, local, and tribal government and certain types of private non-profit organizations (applicants) who had disaster related damages.
-Disaster related damages include debris removal, emergency protective measures, and the repair of disaster-damaged publicly owned facilities and the facilities of some Private Non-Profit (PNP) organizations.
+FEMA’s PA Grant Program reimburses state, local, and tribal government and certain types of private non-profit organizations (applicants) for certain types of disaster-related costs, including eligible costs for debris removal, emergency protective measures, and the repair or replacement of disaster-damaged publicly owned facilities and the facilities of some Private Non-Profit (PNP) organizations.
 The PA Program also encourages protection of damaged buildings from future events through post disaster hazard mitigation grants.